generaliinformatik/fah-red-lions/backend/README.md

 ## Test

-Delete the file ```data/folding-stats.rid``` to force a write of the current data.
-The script thinks that the rank has changed and writes the information to the database/CSV with the current timestamp.
+Delete the file ```data/<id>.rid``` to force a write of the current data.
+The script thinks that the rank has changed and writes the information to the database/CSV with the current timestamp. `<id>` is the given team id via environment var `FAH_TEAMID`.

 ## Visualization